Watercolor Paint

 Watercolor Palette

 I like to use white ceramic plates as a palette better than a true watercolor palette.
 I am usually working on more than one painting at a time, so I can easily switch them in and out without wasting paint and having to remix colors.
-I keep all of my paints in little seal-able plastic paint cups so I can easily switch them out for different paintings and travel with only the colors I need.
+I keep all of my paints in small seal-able plastic paint cups so I can easily switch them out for different paintings and travel with only the colors I need.